Category Archives: Creative Process

 Pen & Ink--Ivy

-So I started the whole project from scratch.
+I started the whole project from scratch.
 I went out and bought a pen, some nibs, ink, and a type of paper a friend recommended.
-I had some of the drawings made by my predecessor that the stereo guys had left with me, so I sat down in my apartment and began to draw various objects a la stereo sales flyer.
+I had some of the drawings made by my predecessor that the stereo guys had left with me, so I sat down in my apartment and began to draw various objects in the style of the sales flyer.

 As I worked, I noticed some things about the other guy’s drawings.
-They were fairly large, larger than they would be when reproduced, which would tend to hide small errors when reduced for publication.
-Though he didn’t get carried away with it, he wasn’t afraid to correct now and then with Wite-Out.
-Finally, he kept his drawings rather simple and uncluttered by unnecessary detail.
-His work was compact and to the point—sort of a Sgt.
+They were fairly large, larger than they would be when reproduced.
+Reduction in size tends to hide small errors during publication.
+Though he didn’t get carried away with it, he wasn’t afraid to correct his work now and then with Wite-Out.
+Finally, he kept his drawings simple and uncluttered by unnecessary detail.
+His work was of a Sgt.
 Joe Friday, “Just the facts, ma’am” approach.

-After a few days practice, the time came to show the my possible employers what I could do.
+After a few days of practice, the time came to show my possible employers what I could do.
 The stereo guys gave me a desk in an office above their shop, brought in a turntable and a tape deck (that dates the story, doesn’t it?), and I made ink drawings of them.
-At the end of the day the owners had two drawings and I had a job.
+At the end of the day, the owners had two drawings, and I had a job.

-I worked off and on for a couple of weeks doing the drawings and they were happy and I was happy.
-Recently, going through an old moth eaten portfolio, I found two of those drawings.
-I make no claims for them other than I got paid, and naturally they aren’t at all like what I do today.
+I worked off and on for a couple of weeks on the drawings, and they were happy, and I was happy.
+Recently, going through an old moth-eaten portfolio, I found some of those drawings.
+I make no claims for them other than I got paid, and naturally, they aren’t at all like what I do today.

 Stereo setBang & Olafson receiver

-I tell you this little story because, as always, there were unintended consequences.
+I tell you this little story because there were unintended consequences.
 The stereo guys ended up hiring me to sell equipment for them, which meant a steady paycheck for a while.
-Much more important, over those few weeks I fell in love with pen & ink.
-I’ve been working in that technique, usually on my own time, ever since.
+Much more important, over those few weeks, I fell in love with pen & ink.
+I’ve been working in that medium, usually on my own time, ever since.
 I never tire of its dramatic tonalities and the discipline the pen requires.
-It’s what I imagine acting would be like with a minimalist set design, or singing a cappella.
-And of course, when you show your drawings in a gallery there’s no using Wite-Out.
+It’s what I imagine acting would be like with a minimalist set design or singing a cappella.
+And, of course, when you show your drawings in a gallery, there’s no using Wite-Out.

 But things like that just happen in a college town.